 Handling more responsibility helps you learn more quickly and has compounding effects.
 This is something you want to optimize for early in your career.
 Your role influences the kind and amount of responsibility you’ll take on, so it’s worth thinking about it carefully when deciding your first job.

 Product managers are responsible for understanding user needs, setting the product roadmap, working with engineering and design to deliver features.
 You are ultimately accountable for the product's success or failure.

-As an engineer, you’re responsible for building and shipping software.
+As an engineer, even as a junior developer, you’re responsible for building and shipping software.
 This might be for a user facing product or back end infrastructure.
 You are accountable for the quality and rate at which you ship as well as the scalability, performance and reliability of your code.

 What do you do everyday?

 The day-to-day for a PM and engineer are drastically different.
 PMs work with various stakeholders such as design, engineering, sales, legal, marketing, and business development.
 Your job has two parts.
 The first is the strategy component.
 This involves identifying opportunities, prioritizing them, selling a vision and getting buy-in from relevant stakeholders.
 The second is execution, which involves writing product specifications, working with engineering and design to actually build the feature while navigating trade-offs along the way.
 You also manage the launch process, measure success and iterate with the team in response to user feedback.

 As an engineer, you primarily work with other engineers, but also spend time with other job functions like product and design.
 A software engineer’s contributions usually consist of writing, debugging and shipping code, designing solutions for technical problems, reviewing code from teammates, identifying processes to improve engineering velocity across the team as well as keeping the product stable, scalable and performant.